madeofpendletonwool/PinePods/completed_todos.md

 - [x] Add option to add podcast from feed on podcasts page
 - [x] Ensure podcast loads onto podcast page when adding a new custom one in
 - [] Adjusted buttons on episode layout page so they dynamically adjust position to fit better
-- [] Added filtering to podcasts page
+- [] Option for user to manually update feeds
 - [] Update Feed directly after adding a Nextcloud/gpodder sync server instead of waiting for the next refresh
-- [] Added a People page so that you can see other episodes and podcasts a particular person has been on
 - [] Manually adjust tags for podcast in podcast settings
 - [] Link Sharing to a podcast to share and allow people to listen to that episode on the server without logging in
 - [x] Fixed issue with nextcloud sync on mysql dbs